 the stage-2 compiler, which of course requires a 2-stage build, described above

 In practice, though, you don't need to build the compiler unless you are planning to use a recently added nightly feature.
-Instead, you can just build stage 0 (i.e. which basically just uses the current beta compiler).
+Instead, you can just build stage 0, which uses the current beta compiler.

 (The same works for

 rustc internals (and, of course, the standard library), so you

 will have to build the compiler and

 ./x.py build to do this.
 The first time you build,

 # First build ./x.py build # Subsequent builds ./x.py build --keep-stage 1

 As with the compiler, you can do a fast check build: